apache/paimon/docs/content/how-to/creating-tables.md

 Temporary tables are only supported by Flink.
 Like external tables, temporary tables are just recorded but not managed by the current Flink SQL session.
 If the temporary table is dropped, its resources will not be deleted.
 Temporary tables are also dropped when Flink SQL session is closed.

-If you want to use Table Store catalog along with other tables but do not want to store them in other catalogs, you can create a temporary table.
-The following Flink SQL creates a Table Store catalog and a temporary table and also illustrates how to use both tables together.
+If you want to use Paimon catalog along with other tables but do not want to store them in other catalogs, you can create a temporary table.
+The following Flink SQL creates a Paimon catalog and a temporary table and also illustrates how to use both tables together.

 ```sql
 CREATE CATALOG my_catalog WITH (